matrix-org/matrix-spec-proposals/proposals/1730-cs-api-in-login-response.md

 provided `well_known` object to reconfigure themselves, optionally validating the URLs within.

+Note: a server that redirects all clients to different servers must nonetheless consider clients making requests other than `/login`: for example, some clients may fail to support redirection.
+It is acceptable in such a case to return a 401 response to all non-`/login` requests if the service does not wish to support such clients.

 ## Application

 Let's imagine for this description that our organisation is the University of